 Security is related to the operational risk of getting behind on versions.
 Using old versions of components exposes an organization to known vulnerability problems.
 The good news with open source is that once a vulnerability is identified in an active open source project, “antibodies” in the community usually swarm in and quickly patch it.
 However, if you are not tracking what components your developers are using, it’s nearly impossible to keep up with the latest version.
 Apple and Microsoft remind me weekly that I should be installing security patches on my laptop, but there’s no entity to provide such a reminder for most open source components.

 So there are risks even with “active” open source projects.
-There are worse risks in using components that don’t have an active community around them, maybe started by two guys in a garage who have since lost interest.
+There are worse risks in using components that don’t have an active community around them, maybe started by two people in a garage who have since lost interest.
 A seasoned technical advisor to acquirers recently told me, “The biggest problems I see are with ‘dead code.’”
 He meant components with no active community, the users of which are essentially on their own to find and fix problems.

 If you build an application to be accessed only as SaaS, don’t plan to distribute it.
 I once managed a product portfolio that included a SaaS service.
 Two large overseas telcos approached me interested in hosting the software themselves and willing to pay big bucks for it.
 My excitement was quickly deflated when the savvy engineering manager who built the product schooled me on the GPL license and how dependent our architecture was on GPL-licensed code.
 No big bucks, rather a big bummer.